 The author of a distance learning project retains the right to update, edit or otherwise revise electronically developed course materials that become out of date.
-In certain circumstances, the author of a distance learning project retains right to place a time limit upon the use of electronically developed course materials that are particularly time sensitive, regardless of who owns any copyright interest in the electronically developed course materials that are particularly time sensitive, regardless of who owns any copyright interest in the electronically developed course materials.
+In certain circumstances, the author of a distance learning project retains right to place a time limit upon the use of electronically developed course materials that are particularly time sensitive, regardless of who owns any copyright interest in the electronically developed course materials.
 These rights and limitations may be negotiated in advance of the creation of the electronically developed course materials and may be reduced to writing.
 Absent a written agreement, each author is under an academic duty to revise his or her work on an annual basis in order to maintain academic standards.
 If an author revises the work and such revision is done in a satisfactory manner, the author retains the rights to full royalties as stated above for another year.
 If the University believes a revision is necessary and no timely revision is made or if the revision made, in the University's opinion, does not maintain academic standards, the University may refuse to market the product, or the University may employ another individual to update the work and charge the cost of updating against any royalties paid to the original author.
 The duty to revise a distance learning project is continuing for the life of the project regardless of the author's employment status with the University.